-A quantitative measure of the oxygen needed by bacteria and microorganisms for the biological oxidation of organic wastes in a unit volume of waste water.
+A quantitative measure of the oxygen needed by bacteria and microorganisms for the biological oxidation of organic wastes in a unit volume wastewater.
 BOD is generally measured in milligrams per liter (mg/l) of oxygen consumed over a five-day period.
 Although complete biological decomposition of organic waste requires about 20 days, the five-day BOD is about two-thirds of the total oxygen required and, therefore, is a practical measure of waste concentration.
 In waste treatment language, BOD is most frequently stated as the percentage removed during treatment, or remaining after treatment.

 Chemical Oxygen Demand (COD)

-A quantitative measure of the amount of oxygen required to oxidize all organic compounds in a unit volume on waste water - non-biodegradable as well as the BOD.
+A quantitative measure of the amount of oxygen required to oxidize all organic compounds in a unit volume on wastewater, non-biodegradable as well as the BOD.
 The COD level can be determined more readily than BOD, but this measurement does not indicate how much of the waste can be decomposed by biological oxidation.

 The agglomeration of colloidal or suspended matter brought about by the addition of some chemical to the liquid, by contact, or by other means.